 As a general principle, it is safer to increase pool size before increasing request rate.
 This reduces stress on individual IPs and improves long-term stability.

-(Related cluster: How Many Proxies Do You Need for Large Crawls?)
+For more sizing strategies, refer to our article on How Many Proxies Do You Need for Large Crawls?

 One of the most effective scalability techniques is segmentation.